s2135678/SoftwareDevelopment/Usability-Analysis.md

 ### 3.2.2 Qualitative Analysis

-In total there were three qualitative questions in the usability testing questionnaire.
+In total there were two qualitative questions in the usability testing questionnaire, Q18 and Q19.

 These questions consisted of:
-1. Asking the participant how likely they would be to use the system.
-2. Asking the participant to choose 3 adjectives to describe their overall experience with the system.
+1. Asking the participant to choose 3 adjectives to describe their overall experience with the system.
-3. Asking if the participant found something difficult or if they had any improvement suggestions.
+2. Asking if the participant found something difficult or if they had any improvement suggestions.

+Compared with Q18, Q19 was far less likely to be answered, with half of the 20 participants failing to enter a response.
+A possible explanation is that as the final question of the questionnaire, participants may have become fatigued as the questionnaire was admittedly rather involved.

+Q19-10
+Q18-1
 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/word_cloud.png" width="60%"/>

 ## 3.3 Conclusion